Lung Cancer and its Increase in Women

 The best test we have to screen for lung cancer is a computed tomography (CT) scan.
 Unfortunately, it is not sensitive enough, or specific enough, to apply to patients with very low risk.
 The risk of developing lung cancer is so low in a never-smoker that there is no need to be screened.
 In fact, CT scans would probably be harmful by finding benign lung nodules in never-smokers, prompting further intervention.

 Although women smokers are more likely to develop lung cancer than men who smoke (independent of exposure), the difference is not large enough to impact recommendations for screening, or prevention.

 If you are an active smoker between the ages of 55 and 80, or a former heavy smoker who quit within the past 15 years, you should speak to your doctor about whether you qualify for lung cancer screening.

-Unfortunately, the most common symptoms of lung cancer are the same as the symptoms of upper respiratory infections, which are incredibly common.
 So, it is hard to ask healthy patients to watch out for symptoms they get from a common cold.
 However, upper respiratory infections get better in a week or two.
 Anyone who is sick for too long, too severely, and/or without explanation, should seek medical attention.